Thermo Fisher Sci (TMO) Dividend Report

 Dividend Overview

-This is a company that keeps its payout ratio extremely low—under 10% of earnings go toward dividends.
+This is a company that keeps its payout ratio extraordinarily low — under 10% of earnings go toward dividends.
 That restraint isn’t a weakness.
 It’s a strategy.
-It leaves the business with room to reinvest in operations, pursue acquisitions, and still grow the dividend at a healthy pace.
+It leaves the business with room to reinvest in operations, pursue acquisitions, and still grow the dividend at a healthy pace without ever stretching the balance sheet thin.

 Dividend Growth and Safety

-That level of safety combined with steady growth is a sweet spot for long-term investors.
-It might not produce eye-popping quarterly income today, but over time, that payout can compound into something meaningful—especially when reinvested.
+That level of safety combined with steady double-digit growth is a sweet spot for long-term investors.
+It won’t produce eye-popping quarterly income today, but over time, that payout compounds into something meaningful — especially when reinvested.
+An investor buying at current prices locks in a modest starting yield, but the yield on cost five to ten years from now could look quite different if Thermo Fisher continues its current pace of raises.

 Balance Sheet Analysis